JunghwanRo/log/README.md

 # DONE
+### 2025.Jan.24
+Check the RANS framework, and how it is handling the discrete action. \

 ### 2025.Jan.23
 Implement jet propulsion, discrete action. \
 Check if the set_mass function works in the GPU pipeline. -> It did not work with GPU. \